noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 |                       |                                            |

 #### Analysis of trends/patterns
-It was found that as the mass of $MgCO_3$ added doubled from 1g to 2g, $\Delta T$ roughly doubles from
+It was found that as the mass of $MgCO_3$ added doubled from 1g to 2g, the average $\Delta T$ almost exactly doubles from 12.33 to 24.67